 Planning Out Snacks and Lunches

-Additionally, to save on the temptation to eat pricey convenience foods on the go, I planned out and prepared some snack foods and lunches ahead of time for myself.
+To save on the temptation to eat pricey convenience foods on the go, I planned out and prepared some snack foods and lunches ahead of time for myself.
 Again, there’s a Pinterest board full of great ideas I’ve archived for myself that you may also find helpful.

 For me, this is a little more difficult as most of the on the go food options are usually carb-heavy or require some prep work.